aquamoth/mummet/README.md

 - TypeScript cannot find declarations for `mummet-core`:
   - Ensure `mummet-core/dist/*.d.ts` are present (they’re generated on build)
   - `mummet-core/package.json` has `"types"` and `"exports"` entries that expose types
-- Rollup config warning about ESM:
-  - Harmless; to silence it, either add `"type": "module"` to `mummet-core/package.json` or rename `rollup.config.js` to `rollup.config.mjs`

 ## Notes on Module/Type Resolution